 Before exploring your date's body, take them to this new exhibition that explores the female body as medium for storytelling.
 It features 17 female artists who turn the camera to women, or on themselves.
 Plus, it's free, so no awkward wallet dance at the reception.

-Everyone knows tapas was invented by the Spanish to boost domestic tourism through couples.
-Dig into the most romantic meal format at this too-cool-for-school eatery, featuring fusion dishes with both Middle Eastern and Spanish influences.
+Everyone knows tapas was invented by the Spanish to boost their romantic tourism industry.
+Dig into the most romantic meal format at this too-cool-for-school eatery, featuring a delectable menu of fusion dishes with Middle Eastern and Spanish influences.